Cal Poly Pomona vs. Cal Poly SLO: Which College is Right for You?

 Academics

-Both Cal Poly Pomona and Cal Poly are polytechnic schools, meaning that there is a greater focus on applied learning, or learning that is far more hands-on focused, than traditional colleges.
-As such, there are a lot of similarities and overlap between the two schools.
+Both Cal Poly Pomona and Cal Poly are polytechnic schools, meaning that there is a greater focus on applied learning, or learning that’s more hands-on, than traditional colleges.
+Consequently, there are a lot of similarities and overlaps between the two schools.

-Cal Poly Pomona is home to 9 schools and colleges:
+Cal Poly Pomona is home to eight schools and colleges:

 - Don B. Huntley College of Architecture